adyromantika/kubernetes-on-eks/README.md

 * project_name - an identifier where the resources will be named and tagged with
 * aws_region - the region where the cluster will be launched
-* acm_certificate_arn - the ARN of the certificate in ACM to be attached to the load balancer.
+* acm_certificate_arn - the ARN of the certificate in ACM to be attached to the default load balancer.
 Preferably a wildcard certificate so that many subdomains can be served.
-More certificates can be added to the listener using `aws_lb_listener_certificate` in Terraform if needed later
+More certificates can be added to the listener using `aws_lb_listener_certificate` in Terraform if needed in the future.

 Make sure awscli is configured using `aws configure`, or the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are properly exported into the environment.